dgrimaliuc/mind-and-mew/README.md

 ### Plan

-1. Add restart
-2. Add multiplayer
-3. Add levels
-4. Add animation to activities
+- Add animation to activities